The garage is a great place to carry out hobbies such as band practice, carpentry and working on your car.

 - A: continue as it is and risk your neighbours making an official complaint, or,

 - B: soundproof your garage and keep everyone happy.

 We’re going to assume you went with option B.

-To help you continue to do what you love, here are some tips and tricks to soundproof your garage from our garage door experts.
+To help you continue to do what you love, here are some helpful tips and tricks to soundproof your garage from our garage door experts.

 Types of noise

 Before you start soundproofing, you’ll first need to consider two types of noises.